sderosiaux/every-single-day-i-tldr/README.md

 # 02-07-2018

+- https://github.com/scalaz/scalaz-plugin Excellent compiler plugin to ensure a better fp-oriented code. (no null, no *instanceOf, no side-effects, no equals, toString etc.)
 - https://www.digitalocean.com/community/tutorials/architecting-applications-for-kubernetes Tips about architecting applications for Kubernetes
 - https://engineering.gusto.com/how-my-role-as-cto-has-changed-as-weve-grown-to-100-engineers/ An cool feedback from developer to CTO managing more than 100 engineers
 - https://www.rittmanmead.com/blog/2017/04/sql-on-hadoop-impala-vs-drill/ Similarities between Impala and Drill